Lakshay768/Identifying-Dangerous-Runs-in-Soccer-through-Data/README.md

 ## Pipeline

-Run through [Runs_dashboard.rmd](Runs_dashboard.rmd).
-The Runs_dashboard.rmd contains code to take data using the package pre-process it, apply the algorithm to generate the runs data, cluster them and produce a visualization.
+Run through 'Runs_dashboard.rmd' The Runs_dashboard.rmd contains code to take data using the package pre-process it, apply the algorithm to generate the runs data, cluster them and produce a visualization.

 ### Dashboard